Code

 labs(title = bquote(italic(y) == 3 + 2 * italic(x)))

-In Chapter 18, you have learned the basics of probability and how to run Gaussian models to estimate the mean and standard deviation (\(\mu\) and \(\sigma\)) of a variable.
-This chapter extends the Gaussian model to what is commonly called a Gaussian regression model.
+In the previous chapters, you have learned the basics of probability and how to run Gaussian models to estimate the mean and standard deviation (\(\mu\) and \(\sigma\)) of a variable.
+This chapter extends the Gaussian model to what is commonly called a Gaussian regression model (or simply regression model).
 Regression models (including the Gaussian) are models based on the equation of a straight line.
-They allow you to model the relationship between two or more variables.
-This textbook introduces you to regression models of varying complexity which can model variables frequently encountered in linguistics.
+This is why regression models are also called linear models.
+Regression models allow you to model the relationship between two or more variables.
+This textbook introduces you to regression models of increasing complexity which can model variables frequently encountered in linguistics.
 Note that regression models are very powerful and flexible statistical models which can deal with a great variety of types of variables.
-[TODO: Appendix of types of regression models cheatsheet].
+Appendix A has a regression cheat sheet which you will be able to consult, after completing this course, as a guide for building a regression model based on a set of questions.
+For now, let’s dive into the basics of a regression model.

 A regression model is a statistical model that estimates the relationship between an outcome variable and one or more predictor variables (more on outcome/predictor below).
 Regression models are based on the equation of a straight line.